Development & Aid

 Explore common healthcare issues such as access to medicine, inadequate health systems, maternal and child health, sexual and reproductive rights, and water, sanitation, and hygiene (WASH).
 Check out our detailed guides to common diseases curated by a physician in our impressive health category, including information on malaria, Ebola, and HIV/AIDS.

-Learn more about conflict resolution and peacebuilding in developing nations, as well as post-conflict justice, disarmament, conflict prevention, fragile states, reconstruction, women and the peace process, nonviolence, and the influence of the deadly arms trade.
+Learn more about conflict resolution and peacebuilding in developing nations, as well as post-conflict justice, disarmament, conflict prevention, fragile states, landmines, reconstruction, women and the peace process, nonviolence, and the influence of the deadly arms trade.

 This map shows whether women have occupied at least a 20% share of seats in parliament, in 2017 or any previous year.